Transitioned from Oil to Green Tech

 So, is Husdal among the many business leaders who do not believe we will reach the climate targets by 2030?
 "Absolutely not.
 I believe the 2030 goals will be met easily, and the 2050 goals, undoubtedly."

-Our CEO, Knut Husdal, will be happy to explain how Novatech NESSi® can help your company eliminate emissions.
+Contact us to discuss how we can help your company eliminate emissions.

 Sverdrups gate 27